KalebWithAK/it-project-management/README.md

 2. fix styling on article pages
 3. dropdown menu to navigate to any article based on category
 4. Add dark theme
+5. organize articles based on topic (chapters by week)